Have you ever been to a Brazilian steakhouse? On top of an endless supply of meat, they also have a unique "churrasco" cooking and presentation style.

 The CPI in the infographic is a relative indicator of a country's living costs compared to New York.
 So, for instance, if a country has a CPI of 70, on average it enjoys 30% cheaper living costs compared to New York.

-Here Are Some Links for Your Weekend Reading
+Here Are Some Links For Your Weekly Reading - April 29th, 2017

 Here are some of the posts that caught my eye.
 Hope you find something interesting.